Though your child may have some symptoms that seem like ADHD, it might be something else. That's why you need a doctor to check it out.

 A doctor will give your child a physical exam, take a medical history, and may even give him a noninvasive brain scan.

 Your child's primary care doctor can determine whether your child has ADHD using standard guidelines developed by the American Academy of Pediatrics, which says the condition may be diagnosed in children ages 4 to 18.
+Symptoms, though, must be3gin by age 12.

 It is very difficult to diagnose ADHD in children younger than 5.
 That's because many preschool children have some of the symptoms seen in ADHD in various situations.
 Also, children change very rapidly during the preschool years.